X:IN: 2025–present: Departure from Escrow Entertainment, Defend Myself, and Rrrun, Hyper

-On April 22, 2025, X:IN released concept photos announcing the release of their third extended play album under new agency BeBy Entertainment titled Defend Myself released on May 17, 2025 with title track "Attention seeker" and 3 b-side tracks.
+On April 22, 2025, X:IN released concept photos announcing the release of their third extended play album under new agency BeBy Entertainment titled Defend Myself released on May 17, 2025, with title track "Attention seeker" and 3 b-side tracks.

-On September 4, 2025, they released their 1st single album titled RRRUN consisting of title track "RRRUN" and a b-side track "Creamy".
+On September 4, 2025, they released their 1st single album titled Rrrun consisting of title track "Rrrun" and a b-side track "Creamy".

 X:IN participated in the 2025 Chuseok Special of the Idol Star Athletics Championships (ISAC), a South Korean reality television program broadcast by MBC in which idol singers and groups compete in various multi-sport events.
-The event was held on 25 August 2025 and was broadcast during Chuseok 2025.
-Nova won first place in the rhythmic dance category, surpassing Kep1er’s Xiaoting.
+The event was held on August 25, 2025, and was broadcast during Chuseok 2025.
+Nova won first place in the rhythmic dance category, surpassing Kep1er's Xiaoting.

-Artistry

-Music style and lyrics

-X:IN's music style incorporates a blend of various genres, including K-pop, EDM, pop, hip-hop, and occasional elements of rock and trap.
-Their songs feature energetic beats and vibrant production, often combining powerful vocals and rap sections to create a dynamic sound.
-The group’s musical approach emphasizes versatility, with tracks ranging from upbeat, high-energy anthems to more emotive, introspective pieces, showcasing a broad range of styles within contemporary pop music.

-The lyrics of songs typically touch on themes of self-empowerment, love, and personal struggles.
-They often encourage listeners to embrace their uniqueness and stay strong through challenges.
-Like many K-pop groups, the themes are relatable and resonate with young audiences, promoting messages of confidence and self-acceptance.

-Influences

-X:IN's music is influenced by iconic K-pop groups like 2NE1 and Blackpink.
-From 2NE1, X:IN draws inspiration in their genre-blending approach, combining elements of hip-hop, R&B, and electronic music with empowering concepts.
-Like Blackpink, X:IN incorporates rap verses and high-energy beats, reflecting the global success of BLACKPINK's fusion of Western pop and K-pop.
-The influence of these groups is evident in X:IN's vocal delivery, stage presence, and visual aesthetics.
-X:IN embraces high-fashion visuals, similar to Blackpink, making a statement both musically and artistically.
+X:IN released their fourth extended play, Hyper, with title track Dazzle Flash on February 20, 2026.

+In June 2026, X:IN was selected as one of the beneficiaries of the South Korean government's "Global Leap Forward Support" project, an initiative launched by the Ministry of Culture, Sports and Tourism in collaboration with the Korea Creative Content Agency to support small and mid-sized K-pop agencies in expanding into overseas markets.
+Through the program, X:IN's agency BeBy Entertainment became eligible to receive up to ₩300 million annually for international expansion activities, including overseas promotions, music video production, export-oriented content production, and global performances.
+The initiative selected ten agencies and their artists in its first year, with continued support available for agencies meeting performance criteria.

+X:IN is scheduled to release their 1st Japan debut EP titled "Girls on fire in Tokyo" on august 21, 2026.